-For a 1000 word document, you would expect to pay between $200-$400 (plus GST).
+For example, for a 1,000 word document, you would expect to pay between $200-$400 (plus GST).
 Here at EthnoLink, we use a very unique and efficient delivery model to drastically reduce the cost of translation, whilst speeding up the process.
-As such, we are one of the most affordable and reliable translation service provider’s in Australia and were named the 3rd largest translation provider in Oceania in 2014 (Common Sense Advisory, 2014).
+As such, we are one of the largest, most affordable and reliable translation service providers in Australia

 There are a number of factors that are used to determine pricing:

-NAATI is the accrediting body in Australia and generally most local agencies work with a team of NAATI accredited translators.
-If an accredited translator is not required, in some instances, an offshore, non-accredited translator can complete the translation.
+NAATI is the accrediting body in Australia for translators and interpreters.
+Generally speaking, most local translation agencies work with a team of NAATI Certified translators.
+If a NAATI Certified translator is not required, in some instances, an offshore, non-accredited translator can complete the translation.
 In countries where labour is cheap, this will bring down the price.

-Technical legal documents or engineering manuals are a lot more difficult to translate than ‘general text’.
-As such, more time needs to be taken to translate technical text and this is reflected in a higher price.
+Technical documents, or areas of significant specialisation, such as legal documents or engineering manuals can be more difficult to translate accurately than ‘general text’.
+As such, more time is needed in order to produce a high-quality technical translation service.
+As such, this is reflected in the price.

-If you need your translations in a very quick turnaround, be prepared to pay extra to expedite the process.
-Translator’s generally have quite high workloads and if they need to put other projects off their schedule to complete yours in a very tight time-frame, this will be reflected in the pricing.
-Depending on the difficult of the text and various factors, translators generally have an output of between 1500-3000 words per day
+If you need your translations delivered with a very quick turnaround, be prepared to pay extra to expedite the process.
+The best translators are generally under quite high demand.
+If they need to put other projects on-hold in order to complete yours in a very tight time-frame, this will be reflected in the pricing.

-Most translation agencies have set prices for ‘standard documents’.
-A standard document generally refers to a personal document such as birth certificate, marriage certificate, driver’s licence, death certificate, diploma or degree certificate etc.
+Most translation agencies in Australia have set prices for ‘standard documents’.
+A standard document generally refers to a personal document such as a birth certificate, marriage certificate, driver’s licence, death certificate, diploma or degree certificate etc.

 Again, prices have been coming down in Australia for the last few years.
-Our price for most standard documents (depending on the language) is $69.00.
+Our price for most standard documents is $69.00.
 Most translation agencies in Australia tend to price standard documents at approximately $77-$99 per document.
 Express translations or urgent translations also attract an urgency surcharge and this varies depending on each agency.